ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [environm.bat](../BAT-and-UTIL-files-1/environm.bat):

 An absolute mess, but this is the command line initialization script that is run every time our command line is opened.
-Most anything I create won't work without this being run.
+Most anything I create won’t work without this being run.

 ### 🌟 [run-piped-input-as-bat.bat](../BAT-and-UTIL-files-1/run-piped-input-as-bat.bat):